-Equity Shares Issued: Up to 47,79,443 Equity Shares of face value of Rs.
-10 each for cash at a price of Rs.
-151.00 per Equity Share Fresh Issue of Equity Shares by our Company aggregating Rs.
+Equity Shares Issued: Up to [●] Equity Shares of face value of Rs.
+1 for cash at a price of Rs. [•] per Equity Share Fresh Issue of Equity Shares by our Company aggregating Rs.
 7,216.96 lakhs.
-Subject to finalization of Basis of Allotment.

-The Net Issue (excluding Employee Reservations of 29,503 Equity Shares) would constitute 25.05 % of the Post-Issue paid up equity share capital of our Company.
+The Issue would constitute [•] % of the Post-Issue paid up equity share capital of our Company.
 For further details, see "The Issue" and "Issue Structure" on pages 63 and 401, respectively.